STRIDES/NIHCloudLabGCP/docs/account_registration.md

   ![initial nih login page](/images/1_NIH_login.png)

 3. Search for and select your University.
 If you University is listed, continue to `Registering with your University Account`.
-If your University is not listed, skip ahead to `Login with Login.gov`.
+If your University is not listed, skip ahead to [Login with Login.gov](#Option-2–Registering-with-Login.gov).

 Option 1 – Registering with a University Account